ourchurchtoo/website/src/posts/2022-04-25-collaborative-poetry.md

   - community
   - mental_health
 category: Poetry
-short_description: ' Melanie writes a poem in response to the article "Facing My Own Deaths" '
+short_description: ' Melanie writes two poem in response to the article "Facing My Own Deaths" '
 ---
+**The Easter Lamb**

 when I hurt

 the helpful people